TickyBoo/TickyBoo/includes/libs/html2pdfV4/_read_me.txt

 Thanks :
 -------
- * Olivier PLATHEY for his library Fpdf (http://www.fpdf.org/)
+ * Olivier Plathey: for have made FPDF
+ * Nicola Asuni: for the changes he has agreed to make to TCPDF
- * yAronet for hosting support forum
+ * yAronet: for hosting support forum
  * everyone who helped me to develop this library and to bring the texts